webqit/webflo/README.md

 ```

 > **Note**
 > <br>The above function is built as part of your application's Service Worker JS bundle on calling `npm run generate` on your terminal.
 (This is typically bundled to the file `./public/worker.js`, and the main application bundle automatically connects to it.)
-Then it runs within the Service Worker on visiting http://localhost:3000.
+Then it responds from within the Service Worker on visiting http://localhost:3000.

-So, depending on what's being built, an application's handler functions may take the following form (in part or in whole as we'll see):
+So, depending on what's being built, an application's handler functions may take the following form (in part or in whole as with universal applications):

 ```shell
 client